Faculty and Staff

 Teacher

 Magister Ryan Divine grew up in Sugarland, Texas, and Northern Kentucky, where he graduated from Covington Latin School in 2016.
-While at Latin School, he was involved in the National Junior Classical League (NJCL) all four years as well as the Basketball, Cross Country, and Golf teams.
+While at Latin School, he was involved in the National Junior Classical League (NJCL) all four years and the Basketball, Cross-Country, and Golf teams.
 He completed his undergraduate degree at the University of Cincinnati with a B.S. in Biological Sciences and Minors in Mathematics and Chemistry.
-He is currently completing his Masters in Business Administration with the University of Cincinnati.
+He completed his Master's in Business Administration from the University of Cincinnati in 2022.

-Magister Divine will be teaching Latin II and III students as well as sponsoring the school’s JCL chapter.
-He is beyond excited to return as part of the Latin School community and share the same passion that he has received as a classicist.
+Magister Divine teaches Latin II and III, Pre-Algebra, Honors Statistics, and Introduction to Business and Financial Literacy through Thomas More Dual Enrollment.
+He sponsors the school’s JCL chapter, Ski Club, and House System.
+He is beyond excited to return as part of the Latin School community and share the same passion for education and the classics that he gained through CLS.

 Paula Grome